-In contrast, physically indetermined activity of living organisms can be traced to biological causes, which support and determine all manner of living behavior, as in the process of lifting your arm.
-This physically indetermined but biologically determined type of activity we would term biological activity.
-It is not easy to figure out which version of the www.neuroquantology.com term 'active' Bauer had in mind.
+In contrast, physically indetermined activity of living organisms can be traced to biological causes, which support and determine all manner of living behavior, as in the process www.neuroquantology.com

+This physically of lifting vour arm. indetermined but biologically determined type of activity we would term biological activity.
+It is not easy to figure out which version of the 'active' term Bauer had in mind.
 Notwithstanding, we think that in presenting the three requirements of life, he proceeded to postulate the concepts of biological spontaneity and biological activity as we have defined them.
 These considerations play the most pronounced role in the detailed interpretation of the basic principle of life, namely, Bauer's principle.